China stock stars set for big bonuses, bond traders for payout cuts

 The fixed income business, though, has struggled amid higher capital costs, turbulent markets, and uncertainty over U.S. interest rate policy.

-"Bonuses in Asia this year are going to be very polarized between equities and fixed income, even more so than last year," said Sarah Harte, a director at headhunting firm Sheffield Haworth.
+"Bonuses in Asia this year are going to be very polarised between equities and fixed income, even more so than last year," said Sarah Harte, a director at headhunting firm Sheffield Haworth.

 "Equities will be paid better than fixed income and some banks will have to pay up for those people who have performed over and above, and whom they cannot afford to lose," she said.